I live in Nova Scotia, Canada, and have worked most of my professional career in Student Affairs for universities on both sides of the Atlantic.

 In September 2016 I became Director of Student Success on a small campus of a larger Canadian university.

 I have previously been a Vice President in my Students’ Union, a volunteer Director of a non-profit housing organisation, set up a community website, been an Annapolis River Guardian as well as being part of many social and political campaigns.
-I am currently a member of the NSNDP Executive.

 I live with my husband, our two sons, two cats, two dogs, and previously been home to varying numbers of chickens and a lame duck (he had only one foot).